 - smaller softbaits

-Likewise, when fishing with live or dead bait, using a wire leader is always a good idea.
-When it comes to baitfish, it’s not only the size of the bait that matters, but also the way you are presenting it!
+Likewise, when fishing with smaller live or dead bait, using a wire leader is always a good idea.
+When it comes to baitfish, it’s not only the size of the bait that matters but also the way you are presenting it!

 Obviously, smaller baitfish, such as minnows and shads, can be sucked in and swallowed easily by a pike.

 This, of course, implies that the entire bait, or most of it, will be inside of the pike’s mouth, bringing its teeth closer to your leader.
-And in order for it not to damage or chew through the leader, you should have a wire leader in place!
+And in order for it not to damage or chew through it, you should have a wire leader in place!